TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-23-rails-development-environment-with-vagrant-and-docker.md

 docker run -d -p 3000:3000 -v /app:/app --link redis:redis --link postgres:db --name rails rails:latest
 ```

-Since we don't specify a command to be run within the container, the default command from the `Dockerfile` is run, this is:
+The Docker daemon expects the second, none parametrised argument to be the command to be executed within the container.
+Since we don't specify a command to be run within the container, the default command from the `Dockerfile` is run, this is specified in our `/Dockerfile` with:

 ```bash
 CMD ["/start-server.sh"]
 ```

-Which contains the following:
+Which makes the default action of the container to run the script in `/start-server.sh` which contains the following:

 ```bash
 #!/bin/bash